-Tender roasted cauliflower steaks coated in a crispy, golden chickpea crumb, served with creamy mushroom gravy…this recipe is delicious and looks fantastic plated up.
+Tender roasted cauliflower steaks coated in a crispy, golden chickpea crumb, served with creamy mushroom gravy.
+This recipe is delicious and looks fantastic plated up.
 This is a fun recipe to make for guests or to enjoy for a holiday or anytime meal!

 Crumbed Cauliflower Steaks

 Add the soaked or canned chickpeas into a food processor.
 Pulse until the chickpeas are finely minced.
-Do not over-pulse - the mixture should be coarse, not smooth or like a paste.
+Do not over-pulse; the mixture should be coarse, not smooth or like a paste.
 Using a spatula, spread the pulsed chickpeas onto the prepared baking sheet in an even layer.
 Roast the chickpeas for 15-25 minutes, until dry to the touch.

-Transfer the roasted chickpeas back into the food processor add the garlic powder, dried thyme or oregano, paprika, and sea salt (if using).
+Transfer the roasted chickpeas back into the food processor and add the garlic powder, dried thyme or oregano, paprika, and sea salt (if using).
 Pulse until you get a fine crumb (some bigger pieces are okay).

-Add the chickpea breadcrumbs back onto the baking sheet and roast for another 10-15 minutes until completely dry, keeping an eye on them so they don’t burn.
+Add the chickpea crumbs back onto the baking sheet and roast for another 10-15 minutes until completely dry, keeping an eye on them so they don’t burn.
 Remove from oven and cool completely.
 Place in a shallow bowl once cooled.